noun [C] / tæb.lət /

 This installation consists of a cabinet containing a set plates depicting six figures all using writing tablets.

-A second cabinet contains a selection of wax tablets and stylus.
+A second cabinet contains a selection of modern day tablets and stylus' cast in wax.